Staff & Advisors

 Brooke López is an alum of University of Texas at Dallas and UNT Dallas College of Law.
 In her published thesis, Brooke analyzed the gap in parity for women in politics.
-She ran for local office in 2015.
+She ran for public office in 2015 at age 18.
 She has a talkative cat named Severus.